-Ethiopia says at least two senior officials killed in coup attempt in Amhara state
+Ethiopia's chief of staff killed in coup attempt in Amhara state

 Ethiopia is due to hold a national parliamentary election next year.
 Several opposition groups have called for the polls to be held on time despite the unrest and displacement.

-Writing by Elias Biryabarema and Katherine Houreld; Editing by Raissa Kasolowsky
+Additional reporting by Katharine Houreld; Writing by Elias Biryabarema and Katharine Houreld; Editing by Raissa Kasolowsky